Of the North

 By that afternoon the Pennsic grounds were a barren waste, looking hardly anything like the crowded camp and battlefield of the fortnight previous.
 Half the people running around looking after last-minute arrangements were in modern clothes, and the few who were not yet willing to make the change were wearing their oldest, ugliest, most torn and stained garb to work in.
 The air no longer rang with cheers and war cries, but with farewells, and every moment the grounds were a little emptier, and a few more people were driving off in packed vehicles to airports or highways. Æschild at last changed into a mundane shirt and skirt –– she rebelled at the thought of changing straight into pants –– and drove off to the airport, saying farewell at last to the war of annual enemies and eternal friends.

 On the long flight home she knitted in the aisle seat and smiled as she reviewed her memories.
-Her first Pennsic had been a good one, well worth the expense.
-Though her budget would be slim indeed for the next six months, she was returning home bearing gifts for friends who were unable to go, purchases for herself, new skills –– that spinning class was wonderful! –– and scores of memories; and a surprisingly small amount of sunburn, considering she had forgotten to pack the sunscreen.
+Her first Pennsic was well worth the expense.
+Though her budget would be slim indeed for the next six months, she was returning home bearing gifts for friends who were unable to go, purchases for herself, new skills, and scores of memories; and a surprisingly small amount of sunburn, considering she had forgotten to pack the sunscreen.
 And her own Northshield was on the winning side this year.
 She smiled, beginning to hum Northshield Rise without noticing.

 Someone nearby joined in, and she turned.
 The stout woman across the aisle was beating time with one hennaed hand on her knee, and smiling at Æschild.